libscie/ResearchEquals.com/README.md

 [ResearchEquals.com](https://researchequals.com) is a research module server, where researchers can publish building blocks of research and link them together in chronological order.

-ResearchEquals is deployed on a continuous basis using [Flightcontrol](https://flightcontrol.dev/).
+ResearchEquals is deployed on a continuous basis using [Flightcontrol](https://flightcontrol.dev/) and translated on a continuous basis using [Weblate](https://github.com/libscie/ResearchEquals.com/wiki/Localization).

 ## Code of Conduct